1. Home

 Every household uses a different amount of energy, and the usage often varies by month.
 Factors such as family size, house size, use and efficiency of appliances, and weather will determine how much electricity you use each month.

-If you’re considering solar panels for your roof, check your electric bills from the past year.
+If you’re considering rooftop solar panels, check your electric bills from the past year.
 You should be asked to provide them to a solar panel installation company.
-This info will help determine the average amount of electricity you consume and help calculate the number of panels in a new system.
+This info will help determine the average amount of electricity you consume and help calculate the number of panels needed for your new system.

 Solar installers may be able to design your system to handle future increases in power consumption due to changes like buying an electric vehicle, installing a new pool, or adding a new family member.